andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Correct: Use AWS Glue to copy your table to Amazon S3 and download locally -> best practice to use if you want automated, continuous backups that you can also use in another service, such as Amazon Athena.
     - Incorrect: Use the DynamoDB on-demand backup capability to write to Amazon S3 and download locally --> DynamoDB has two built-in backup methods (On-demand, Point-in-time recovery) that write to Amazon S3, but you will not have access to the S3 buckets that are used for these backups.
   - UpdateItem -> edits an existing item's attributes or adds a new item to the table if it does not already exist
+  - To return number of WCU consumed by PutItem, UpdateItem, DeleteItem:
+    - set the ReturnConsumedCapacity parameter to one of the following:
+      - TOTAL — returns the total number of write capacity units consumed.
+      - INDEXES — returns the total number of write capacity units consumed ++++ subtotals for the table and any secondary indexes that were affected by the operation.
+      - NONE — no write capacity details are returned.
+(This is the default.)
   - Time To Live (TTL) for DynamoDB:
     - allows you to define when items in a table expire so that they can be automatically deleted from the database
     - no extra cost